Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Related Work

 \section{Related Work}

-This section reviews related research in the areas of smart footwear for mobile gait analysis and health monitoring (subsection~\ref{sec:RW1}), foot augmentation with multimodal feedback for patient–device interaction (subsection~\ref{sec:RW2}), and sensor-integrated walking aids for mobility support (subsection~\ref{sec:RW3}).
+This section reviews related research in the areas of smart footwear for mobile gait analysis and health monitoring (Section~\ref{sec:RW1}), foot augmentation with multimodal feedback for patient–device interaction (Section~\ref{sec:RW2}), and sensor-integrated walking aids for mobility support (Section~\ref{sec:RW3}).
 We conclude by summarizing current research gaps and outlining our contributions to the field.